dbarkowsky/FE-Tears-of-Ashunera/content/Classes/Mortal Savant.md

 If you have promoted from the [[Myrmidon]] class.
 See the following sections on how your spellcasting works and follow the [[#From Myrmidon]] table.
 ### Anima Magic
-Coming from a class with no magic, you have action to the Anima Magic field.

-- [[Tomes#Anima Tomes|Anima Tomes]] and the Wizard spell list.
+Coming from a class with no magic, you have access to the Anima Magic field, which includes  [[Tomes#Anima Tomes|Anima Tomes]] and the Wizard spell list.
 Intelligence is your spellcasting modifier.

 A set number of Tomes can be attuned to at one time, but these attunement slots are separate from those used for other magical items.
 You begin this class with three (3) Tome Attunement slots if you currently have none.